-At the beginning of the year I was a newbie in sports nutrition products.
+At the beginning of the year I was a newbie in sports nutrition products, including SiS nutrition.
 I remember on a long run last year, a friend giving me a gel to try.
 After taking the smallest of slurps, I came very close to spitting it out.

 Then before the London Marathon I was invited to a Science in Sport (SiS) afternoon on nutrition and fueling for marathon day.
 I came home with some pointers and a great batch of goodies that I incorporated into my marathon training.
 You can read about what I learned here, and then what I put into practice and how it went.
 The gels work for me and I also still carry jelly babies with me on very long training runs and during races.

 Since then, SiS very kindly sent me a couple of boxes of products to review – thank you and very much appreciated.
 To be honest, I’d never heard of most of this stuff.